ricksonmenezes/wego-assignment/ReadMe.md

     Concerns will range from being rate limited to account being suspended for a day.
 It is important to know how many requests does the vendor (e.g in this case, OpenMap) allow a user before the vendor deems any "feature" as supposed DOS attack.

  3. Initially integrated pt.
 2 - converter API.
-But it is not scalable as it only allows 250 API calls a minute and that would mean that the system is busy for 10 minutes.
+But it is not scalable as it only allows 250 API calls a minute and that would mean that the system is busy for an initial 10 minutes.
     Hence, integrated SVY21 https://github.com/cgcai/SVY21 library that does the conversion offline.
 So now, no more management API.

- 4. Using MySQL ST_DISTANCE point function to calculate shortest distance
+    Tradeoff - conversion by OneMap  is authorotative.
+On the other hand, one would have to validate the conversion being done by any offline library.

+ 4. Using MySQL ST_DISTANCE_SPHERE point function to calculate shortest distance.
+The order by is on ST_Distance_Sphere(point(user latlong),point(carparks_latlong)).
+I used Spring-JDBC template to return this result as it allowed me to write a clean native join  query + do pagination + do sorting.
+The issue with Spring JPA would be that having to do the trinity - native join query + pagination + sorting on a sql function would need an ingenious customization of which the tradeoff is time.
+I also believe that one size does not fit all and I had to go with the tool that fit the purpose at the moment i.e I had a good handle on how ST_DIstance_Sphere works and went ahead with this approach.

+  The other approach could have been to sort on a geo-spatial column that is part of the entity.
+This would then allow a clean sort on an entity column.
+This kind of a
+  Point column is available in specialized hibernate libraries.
+I did not explore it too much due to time constraints.

+ 5. I have used auto-update for table creation for the sake convenience.
+Obviously, no one does this on prod but it really speeds up work on initial proof of concept for which the assesment is a good candidate.